 Start ranking items on your list by how much you would like to visit a particular place.
 If you can’t decide which locations should rank higher on your list, start by putting the places you have the most saved pictures or pins for at the very top.

-I arrange the Pinterest boards of where I want to go most closer to the top of my profile.
-Once I have actually made the trip, I move it to the bottom
+Try putting the Pinterest boards of where you want to go most closer to the top of your profile.
+Once you have actually made the trip, move it to the bottom.

 4) Do Your Research